Vinay8tripathi/Dev-Tinder/src/homework.md

 Write request handlers for/test, /hello
 Install nodemon and update scripts inside package.json What are dependencies
-What is the use of "-g" while npm install is Difference between caret and tilde (^vs~)
+What is the use of "-g" while npm install
+Difference between caret and tilde (^vs~)